 Mt Fuji Climbing Season

-Though some people make the climb outside of the climbing season, it’s more dangerous and much less accessible.
-Anyone with limited climbing experience shouldn’t consider climbing Mt Fuji outside of the season.
+Though some people make the climb outside the official climbing season, it is more dangerous and much less accessible.
+Anyone with limited climbing experience should not consider climbing Mt Fuji outside the season.

-Mount Fuji is divided into 10 stations with the first at the bottom and the tenth at the top.
-There are four 5th stations which are halfway up the mountain and mark where the 4 trails start.
-There are 4 trails are: the Yoshida, Fujinomiya, Subashiri, and Gotemba trails.
-Depending on the trail, the climb can take between 5 and 10 hours.
+Mount Fuji is divided into 10 stations, with the first at the bottom and the tenth at the summit.
+There are 4 main 5th stations, which are roughly halfway up the mountain and mark where the 4 main trails start.

 Yoshida Trail